-Failure in defining right use cases and processes related to sensitive information may lead to ineffective controls which can open doors for an attacker to get his hands on the sensitive information
+Failure to define right use cases and processes related to sensitive information may lead to ineffective controls which can open doors for an attacker to get his hands on sensitive information.

 Overly strict rule-set, policies can lead to an overwhelming amount of false positives and reporting.
-This can drastically bring down employee productivity and results in unnecessary workload for IT security team
+This can drastically bring down employee productivity and result in unnecessary workload for the IT security team

 Loosely Integrated Data Loss Prevention modules:

 A complete DLP implementation will have network protection modules, Host protection modules and storage modules tightly integrated and centrally managed.
 Loosely Integrated DLP modules will create a lot of management overhead and may lead to ineffective monitoring.

 Failure in periodic monitoring of changes in organization IT Infrastructure, Business units, and processes: